scholarslab/scholarslab.github.io/collections/_posts/2012-09-26-ignoring-your-first-child.md

 layout: post
 slug: ignoring-your-first-child
 title: Ignoring your First Child
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- browser support
-- CSS
 ---

 And no, I'm not talking about human children.
 I'm talking about CSS selectors!